-Paul, SK, Sarker, R & Essam, D 2013, 'A disruption recovery model in a production-inventory system with demand uncertainty and process reliability', Springer, Germany, pp. 511-522.View/Download from: UTS OPUS or Publisher's site
+Paul, SK, Sarker, R & Essam, D 2013, 'A disruption recovery model in a production-inventory system with demand uncertainty and process reliability', Springer, Germany, pp. 511-522.View/Download from: Publisher's site

 This paper develops a risk management tool for a productioninventory system that involves an imperfect production process and faces production disruption and demand uncertainty.
 In this paper, the demand uncertainty is represented as fuzzy variable and the imperfectness is expressed as process reliability.
 To deal with the production scheduling in this environment, a non-linear constrained optimization model has been formulated with an objective of maximizing the graded mean integration value (GMIV) of the total expected profit.
 The model is applied to solve the production-inventory problem with single as well as multiple disruptions on a real time basis that basically revises the production quantity in each cycle in the recovery time window.
 We propose a genetic algorithm (GA) based heuristic to solve the model and obtain an optimal recovery plan.
 A numerical example is presented to explain usefulness of the developed model. © 2013 IFIP International Federation for Information Processing.

-Paul, SK & Rahman, S 2016, 'A Recovery Model for Sudden Supply Delay with Demand Uncertainty and Safety Stock', Proceedings of the Australian Society for Operations Research Conference, Australian Society for Operations Research Conference, Springer International Publishing, Canberra, Australia, pp. 243-257.View/Download from: UTS OPUS or Publisher's site
+Paul, SK & Rahman, S 2016, 'A Recovery Model for Sudden Supply Delay with Demand Uncertainty and Safety Stock', Proceedings of the Australian Society for Operations Research Conference, Australian Society for Operations Research Conference, Springer International Publishing, Canberra, Australia, pp. 243-257.View/Download from: Publisher's site

 In this paper, a recovery model is developed for managing sudden supply delays that affect retailers' Economic Order Quantity (EOQ) model.
 For this, a mathematical model is developed that considers demand uncertainty and safety stock, and generates a recovery plan for a finite future period immediately after a sudden supply delay.
 Solving recovery problems involve high commercial software costs, and their solutions are complex.
 Therefore, an efficient heuristic solution is developed that generates the recovery plan after a sudden supply delay.
 An experiment is conducted to test the proposed approach.
 To assess the quality and consistency of solutions, the performance of the proposed heuristic is compared with the performance of the Generalized Reduced Gradient (GRG) method, which is widely applied in constrained mathematical programming.
 Several numerical examples are presented and a sensitivity analysis is performed to demonstrate the effects of various parameters on the performance of the heuristic method.
 The results show that safety stock plays an important role in recovery from sudden supply delays, and there is a trade-off between backorder and lost sales costs in the recovery plan.